 THE NUBIAN MUSEUM

-The museum has three floors used for displaying and housing exhibitions, a library and information centre.
+displaying and housing exhibitions, a library, and an information center.

 dedicated to the Nubian history, and it includes monumental pieces that belong

 to different ages of the Nubian development and civilization.
 Also, there are 360

 pieces that represent the history of Aswan.

 The museum also has an open

 displayed in the internal halls from prehistoric periods.